• Recipe Index

 • Puree the strawberries in a small blender then mix in the sugar until it dissolves.

-• Put 1tbsp of lemon juice each in the bottom of two glasses.
+• Put 1 tablespoon of lemon juice each in the bottom of two glasses.
 Then add 1 ½oz of gin to each as well.
 Divide the strawberry puree between the two glasses (you can strain it if you'd like to try to remove some of the seeds) and stir the mixture.
+Alternatively, place all of these ingredients (lemon juice, gin and strawberry puree) in a cocktail shaker and shake to mix, if you like with some ice, then divide between the two glasses.

 • Add the frozen strawberries to the glasses along with one or two ice cubes, if you'd like/if needed.
 Then top up the glasses with soda water.

-• Drizzle around ½tsp of pomegranate syrup/molasses over each glass and stir through before drinking.
+• Drizzle around ½ teaspoon of pomegranate syrup/molasses over each glass and stir through before drinking.

 Nutrition